 What are genes and how they affect children's physical characteristics such as penis sizes.

-Whilst this is a touchy topic,considering the intimate nature of the subject, still it is science and therefore it can be looked upon as completely natural as a question of inheritability of physical characteristics.
+Whilst this is a touchy topic, considering the intimate nature of the subject.
+It is science and therefore it can be looked upon as completely natural as a question of inheritability of physical characteristics.
 The nature of genes and our understanding of the processes involved as genes pass from one generation to the next are yet to be fully understood but we already understand the principles.

 The size and shape of genitalia for both women and men is an observable trait, a phenotype are inherited the most from your closest relatives, i.e. your mother and father, as you are in effect their combined copy.